MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-over-quic.md

 ### Configure the KDC Proxy (optional, but recommended)

-By default, a Windows 11 device won't have access to an Active Directory domain controller when connecting to an SMB over QUIC file server.
+By default, a Windows client device won't have access to an Active Directory domain controller when connecting to an SMB over QUIC file server.
 This means authentication uses NTLMv2, where the file server authenticates on behalf of the client.
 No NTLMv2 authentication or authorization occurs outside the TLS 1.3-encrypted QUIC tunnel.
 However, we still recommend using Kerberos as a general security best practice and don't recommend creating new NTLMv2 dependencies in deployments.
 To allow this, you can configure the KDC proxy to forward ticket requests on the user's behalf, all while using an internet-friendly HTTPS encrypted communication channel.
 The KDC Proxy is supported by SMB over QUIC and highly recommended.

 > [!NOTE]
 > You cannot configure the WAC in gateway mode using TCP port 443 on a file server where you are configuring KDC Proxy.
 When configuring WAC on the file server, change the port to one that is not in use and is not 443.
 If you have already configured WAC on port 443, re-run the WAC setup MSI and choose a different port when prompted.

 #### Windows Admin Center method

-1. Ensure you're using at least WAC version 2110.
+1. Ensure you're using WAC version 2110 or later.
 1. Configure SMB over QUIC normally.
 Starting in WAC 2110, the option to configure KDC proxy in SMB over QUIC is automatically enabled and you don't need to perform extra steps on the file servers.
 The default KDC proxy port is 443 and assigned automatically by WAC.